This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Then, unwrap it and put sauce on the ribs.
 Put it back in the smoker for another hour or so to finish it up.

-Beef brisket will often take longer to cook than you may have planned, so always start much earlier.
+Beef brisket will often take longer to cook than you may have planned, so always start earlier than you think you need to.
 This is especially important if you have guests or need to have everything done by a certain time.

 Always use a water pan and a proper brisket rub.
 The brisket will need to be smoked for 10-16 hours at about 225 degrees Fahrenheit.